Our school is committed to safeguarding and promoting

 In addition, all children in Year 5 learn to swim at Whitworth Pool.
 When children have still not learnt to swim confidently by Year 6, additional small-group intensive lessons are funded to make sure that all children master this life-saving skill!

 Being as active as possible and trying many different sports at a young age is essential to doing well in this subject.
-Also, please ensure that they have full PE kit in school on PE days so that lesson time is not lost to finding spare kit!
+Also, please ensure that on the days that children have PE that they arrive to school in a full PE kit.

 Above all, a positive attitude to sports and PE goes a long way to ensuring excellent progress.